Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 # CRISP-DM

 - CRISP-DM is the Cross Industry  Standard Process for Data Mining.
-- Through this project we have used this standard while building our three Jupyter notebooks.
+- Throughout this project we have used this standard while building our three Jupyter notebooks.
   - DataCollection Notebook
   - DataVisualization Notebook
   - Modelling and Evaluation Notebook
-- The CRISP-DM model and the different steps of the model are capture in the images below
+- The CRISP-DM model and the different steps of the model are captured in the images below

 ## CRISP-DM Model